mon-gmx/mon-gmx.github.io/index.md

   >Ask: “What will my first month look like?”
 If there’s no clarity, assume chaos.
   >Look up employee reviews on how fast teams execute.
   >
-  >If the office environment looks dead or outdated during an onsite — believe your eyes.
+  >If the office environment looks dead or outdated during an onsite, believe your eyes.
   >
   >🚩 2.
 Leadership roles in toxic, political power struggles
-  >(2011): Took a management role, but found yourself in the middle of political landmines, blocked from real progress — and topped with a breach.
+  >(2011): Took a management role, but found yourself in the middle of political landmines, blocked from real progress, and topped with a breach.
   >
   >How to spot it:
   >
   >In interviews, ask: “How does your leadership handle conflict?”
   >
-  >Dig for examples of cross-team collaboration — are they proud of them, or do they hesitate?
+  >Dig for examples of cross-team collaboration, are they proud of them, or do they hesitate?
   >
-  >If the interviewers are defensive or evasive when discussing team structure, that’s not a mistake — that’s your preview.
+  >If the interviewers are defensive or evasive when discussing team structure, that’s not a mistake, that’s your preview.
   >
   >🚩 3.
-Smart people, but toxic culture — no psychological safety
+Smart people, but toxic culture, no psychological safety
   >(2018): Joined an exciting international team, but the culture was demeaning and competitive to a fault.
 You were out within a week.
   >
   >How to spot it: